fredwu/simple_bayes/README.md

 # ]
 ```

-With and without word stemming:
+With and without word stemming (requires a stem function, we recommend [Stemmer](https://github.com/fredwu/stemmer)):

 ```elixir
 SimpleBayes.init()